 Head to New-York Historical Society (make sure to get a timed ticket ahead of your visit) for a look at the world of Harry Potter.
 The original manuscripts, sketches, cover illustrations, costumes and other miscellany on display will transport you straight to Hogwarts.

 Magic at the McKittrick Hotel

-The home of interactive drama Sleep No More stages three magic shows this fall.
-Speakeasy Magick (through October 27) offers a platform for a rotating cast of accomplished NYC magicians; Wonders at Dusk (through November 3, though likely to extend through December 2018) combines mentalism with cocktails; and At the Illusionists’ Table (through December 31) is dinner theater with some spellbinding twists.
+The home of interactive drama Sleep No More stages three magic shows this fall and winter.
+Speakeasy Magick offers a platform for a rotating cast of accomplished NYC magicians; Wonders at Dusk combines mentalism with cocktails; and At the Illusionists’ Table is dinner theater with some spellbinding twists.